sftcd/openssl/esnistuff/nginx.md

 1st thing seems to be to confgure build using ``--with-stream`` - that seems to work fine:

-            $ ./auto/configure --with-debug --prefix=nginx --with-http_ssl_module --with-stream --with-openssl=$HOME/code/openssl-for-nginx  --with-openssl-opt="--debug"
+            $ ./auto/configure --with-debug --prefix=nginx --with-http_ssl_module --with-stream --with-stream_ssl_preread_module --with-openssl=$HOME/code/openssl-for-nginx-draft-13  --with-openssl-opt="--debug"

 Next is to setup test front-end and back-end using the ``testnginx-split.sh`` script.

-That runs nginx listening on port 9443 as the ECH-enabled front-end and lighttpd listening on 9444 as the ECH-aware back-end.
+This setup runs nginx listening on port 9442 for de-muxing, with nginx on 9443 as the ECH-enabled front-end and lighttpd listening on 9444 as the ECH-aware back-end.

 ECH-enabled meaning an ECH key pair is loaded, and ECH-aware meaning able to calculate the right ServerHello.random ECH signal when it sees an "inner" ECH